Caring for a dog with an ACL injury can be a daunting experience!

 #2 YOU MAY HAVE OPTIONS!

-If surgery is needed to treat your dog’s ACL injury, you still may have several options to choose from.
+If your dog needs ACL surgery, you still may have several options to choose from.

 Not all vet clinics explain all of the options.

-Some types of surgery have more complications than other types of surgery.
+Some types of dog ACL surgery have more complications than other types of surgery.

 Likewise, the complications of some types of surgery are much more drastic than the complications of other types of surgery.